6 Confirmed Dead, 1 Missing Following Tour Helicopter Crash In Hawaii

 In August, Case introduced a measure that would "impose strict regulations on commercial tour operations to include helicopters and small planes."

-The legislation came after two other deadly crashes that happened earlier this year in April and June.
+The legislation came after two other deadly crashes one in April and one in June.

-The National Transportation Safety Board announced on Friday that it was sending three officials to Kauai to investigate the fatal crash.
+The National Transportation Safety Board announced on Friday that it was sending three officials to Kauai to investigate this week's fatal crash.